Hurstmere School is a popular, non-selective secondary academy for boys aged 11-16 situated in Sidcup, a district in the borough of Bexley.

 Our school is an inclusive place of learning that celebrates and welcomes diversity.
 Every member of our community is known, cared for and valued for the contribution they make.

-We aim to provide the very best possible educational experience for every single one of our students.
+We aim to provide the very best possible educational experience for every single one of our pupils.

 We all work hard to provide this through: